Looking for a Whalesync alternative?

 Frequently asked questions

-Is Sync2Sheets a full two-way sync like Whalesync?
+Is Sync2Sheets a full 2-way sync like Whalesync?

 Will my data stay intact during migration?